-The Historic Ritchie house and the Cox Communication Heritage Education Center located at 1116 and 1118 SE Madison Street, Topeka, Kansas.
+The Historic Ritchie House and the Cox Communications Heritage Education Center is located at 1116 and 1118 SE Madison Street, Topeka, Kansas.
 This Underground Railroad historic site originally was owned by early Kansas Territory settlers, John and Mary Jane Ritchie.

 AC / Heating

 The Historic John and Mary Jane Ritchie house, built in 1856, is a project of the Shawnee County Historical Society located in Topeka, Kansas.
 It was acquired by the Society in 1995 and has undergone restoration and preservation.
 The stone house which stands at 1116 SE Madison serves as an interpretive site of Kansas area heritage and serves also as an important landmark in Shawnee County, Kansas.

 This historic stone house was built by John and Mary Jane Ritchie and represents the legacy of the generation of pioneers who founded Topeka and shaped its early directions.
 The house has been included on the registry of historic sites in Kansas.
 It is located at 1116 SE Madison, Topeka, Kansas.
 Standing next to the stone house is the Cox Communications Heritage Education Center located at 1118 SE Madison.
 Tours are available on Mon. and Wed. at 10:00am and 2:00pm.
 Tours may be scheduled for other times by calling (785) 234-6097.